michaelfaisst/block-me-daddy/README.md

 ## Privacy

 This extension does not collect, store, or transmit any personal data.
-All blocked sites and schedules are stored locally in your browser using Chrome's Storage API.
+All blocked sites and schedules are stored locally in your browser using the WebExtensions Storage API.
+Your data never leaves your device.

 ## Support